moorepants/dissertation/davisbicycle.rst

 typically do not match the results of the analytical models.
 There have been more attempts at measuring the steer torque on motorcycles.

-.. todo:: go through articl database looking for more examples of steer torque stuff
+.. todo:: go through article database looking for more examples of steer torque stuff

 Bicycle Experiments
 -------------------

 [Lorenzo1997]_
-   David de Lorenzo instrumeted a bike to measure pedal forces, handlebar forces, hub forces to measure the in-plane structural loads.
+   David de Lorenzo instrumented a bike to measure pedal forces, handlebar forces, hub forces to measure the in-plane structural loads.
 He took the bike to the trails and had 7 riders do a downhill section.
-The hand reactions were measured with a handlerbar sensitive to x (pointing forward and parallel to the ground) and z (pointing upwards, perpendicular to the ground) axis forces on both the left and right sides of the handlebar.
+The hand reactions were measured with a handlebar sensitive to x (pointing forward and parallel to the ground) and z (pointing upwards, perpendicular to the ground) axis forces on both the left and right sides of the handlebar.
 Net torque about any vector in the fork plane of symmetry can be calculated from these.
 Figure 3d shows a plot of steering torque with maximums around 7 Nm.
-   The stem extension torque (representing the torque from pushin down and up on the handlebars) reaches 15 Nm.
+   The stem extension torque (representing the torque from pushing down and up on the handlebars) reaches 15 Nm.
 The calibration information leads me to believe that the crosstalk from the all of the forces and moments on the handlebars gives a very low accuracy for the reported torques, probably in